Published June 2013 in Beat magazine

 Spell It Out

-Given the intricate and highly convoluted nature of the history of spelling, one gets the impression that to call an etymological historian a pedant is something of a compliment.
+Given the intricate and highly convoluted nature of the history of spelling, one gets the impression that calling an etymological historian a pedant is something of a compliment.
 Following the trail of spelling variations through English history is a monumental task, even more so if the explorer in question is foolhardy enough to translate this history for the masses.
 But here, in David Crystal’s Spell It Out, is a largely intelligible plain-English resource that is perfect for anyone willing to spend their reading time verbally enunciating letter sounds as they go.
 This is something worth avoiding on trains if you don’t favour looking like a monkey.

 Typically, it’s easy for any editor to appreciate what must have been some serious structural editing for this particular project.
 The thirty-seven chapters are split primarily into three main sections: the history of spelling; famous spelling ‘rules’ and supposed misdemeanours of spelling; and a sort of miscellaneous section towards the end that deals with exotic spellings, unspellable noises and the now-mandatory final chapter discussing the ‘future’ of English spelling.